25 Moving Acts of Generosity Proving That Kindness Will Win Over Coronavirus

 When tragedy strikes, Americans unite and overcome.
 Often, that means acts of incredible generosity from those who can to benefit those who need a little extra help in challenging times.
 Being generous doesn’t always mean spending money, but it can also be giving of your time, talents or other resources to help those in need.
 These 15 stories below illustrate that during challenging times, kindness always wins.
-If you have a story of generosity and kindness during this difficult time, tell us at rd.com/nicest.

 A birthday ride to remember